simplyedwin/tcg-codeinstitute-project3/README.md

 ## Deployment

-The website is hosted using github page and can be accessed via [here]( https://simplyedwin.github.io/tcg_codeinstitute_project_2/).
+The website is hosted using heroku and can be accessed via [here]( https://simplyedwin-tgc-proj3-movfdr.herokuapp.com/).

 ## Credits